ibm-watson-data-lab/cloudant-food-tracker/part-1/README.md

 **To remove NSCoding from the model**

   1. Open `Meal.swift`
-  1. Find the class declaration, which says:
+  1. Find the class declaration, which says

      ``` swift
      class Meal: NSObject, NSCoding {